 - Choose what type of wager you would like to place.

 - Select the horse or horses you would like to use for the bet by their program number.

 For instance: Parx Racing, Race 5, $10 to win on No. 5.

 Cash or a bank account is also not necessary.
-Vouchers, which operate directly like greenbacks, are simple to use and can be cashed in at any time.
+Vouchers are simple to use and can be cashed in at any time.

 Like wagering for the first time, reading a horse racing program can be a challenge.

 A lot of data is available, such as workout times, horse placement in a race, and how a horse performs at a certain distance or over a specific surface.